changeworld/azure-docs.ja-jp/articles/virtual-machines/linux/n-series-driver-setup.md

 2. Install the latest [Linux Integration Services for Hyper-V and Azure](https://www.microsoft.com/download/details.aspx?id=55106).
 Check if LIS is required by verifying the results of lspci.
 If all GPU devices are listed as expected, installing LIS is not required.

 Skip this step if you plan to use CentOS 7.8(or higher) as LIS is no longer required for these versions.

+Please note that LIS is applicable to Red Hat Enterprise Linux, CentOS, and the Oracle Linux Red Hat Compatible Kernel 5.2-5.11, 6.0-6.10, and 7.0-7.7.
+Please refer to the [Linux Integration Services documentation] (https://www.microsoft.com/en-us/download/details.aspx?id=55106) for more details.

+Skip this step if you are not using the Kernel versions listed above.

    ```bash
    wget https://aka.ms/lis